-10.2 The use of school/college premises by other organisations
+10.2 The use of school premises by other organisations

-- Where our West Borough Primary School facilities or premises are rented/hired out to organisations or individuals (for example to community groups, sports associations, and service providers to run community or extra-curricular activities) we will ensure that appropriate arrangements are in place to keep children safe. - Where those services or activities are provided under the direct supervision or management of our West Borough Primary School staff, our existing arrangements for child protection, including this policy, will apply. - Where services or activities are provided separately by another body using the school facilities/premises, the headteacher and governing bod will seek assurance that the provider concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place for the provider to liaise with the school on these matters where appropriate.
+- Where our school facilities or premises are rented/hired out to organisations or individuals (for example to community groups, sports associations, and service providers to run community or extra-curricular activities) we will ensure that appropriate arrangements are in place to keep children safe. - Where those services or activities are provided under the direct supervision or management of our school staff, our existing arrangements for child protection, including this policy, will apply. - Where services or activities are provided separately by another body using the school facilities/premises, the Executive Headteacher and governing bod ywill seek assurance that the provider concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place for the provider to liaise with the school on these matters where appropriate.
 If this assurance is not achieved, an application to use premises will be refused. - Safeguarding requirements will be included in any transfer of control agreement (such as a lease or hire agreement), as a condition of use and occupation of the premises.
 Failure to comply with this will lead to termination of the agreement.